Matt Willis – Busted

 From starting out as a teenager with big dreams of success, to having a number one album and playing massive arenas like Wembley Stadium – it’s a rollercoaster.

-The girls, the touring, and drink and drugs all follow.
+The songs and touring, girls, drink and drugs all follow.
 For a long time, Matt’s success got him through his struggles with addiction.

 But Matt is a smart guy, and he had enough awareness to say enough is enough when the right moment came.